moggers87/salmon/README.md

 ===========

 Salmon is written entirely in Python and runs on Python 2.6 or 2.7 but not 3k yet.
-It uses only pure Python except where some libraries have compiled extensions (such as Jinja2).
 It should hopefully run on any platform that supports Python and has Unix semantics.

-The code is consistently documented and written to be read in an instructional manner where possible.
-If a piece of code does not make sense, then ask for help and it will be clarified.
-The code is also small and has a full test suite with about 95% coverage, so you should be able to find out just about anything you need to hack on Salmon in the Salmon source.

-Given the above statements, it should be possible for anyone to take the Salmon source and read through it in an evening or two.
-You should also be able to understand what's going on, and learn anything you don't by asking questions.

-If this isn't the case, then feel free to ask for help understanding it.
+If you find yourself lost in source code, just yell.

+PEP-8 should be followed where possible, but feel free to ignore the 80 character limit it imposes.